SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-23-htb-admirer-writeup.md

 ```

-Nmap reveals a few interesting ports, starting with port 21, FTP, where anonymous access is not allowed, so that is as far as we can go there.
+Nmap reveals a few interesting ports.

+Starting with port 21, FTP, where anonymous access is not allowed, so that is as far as we can go there.

-Next stop, port 80.
+Next stop, port 80

+### Port 80

 Clicking around doesn’t reveal anything interesting and the contact form seems to not be implemented yet.
 Running feroxbuster in the background while I play around with the page.

 <p align="center">
   <img src="/assets/images/admirer/Captura2.PNG" width="700">